jiffyjeff/uuid4lua/README.md

 ## Features

-* Does not reinvent random number generation; No seeding required
+* Does not reinvent random number generation; No tricky seeding required
-* Unlike some "random" UUID generators, this one produces unique values
+* Not reliant on timestamps: Parallel execution produces unique values
-* Very Fast (Approx 4 x faster than competition in informal testing)
+* Very Fast (Approx 3 x faster than competition in informal testing)
 * Simple and easy to use

 ## Usage